releng-tool/releng-tool-docs/content/guides/packages/site-definitions.md

 ## URL site (default)

-All packages that do not define a helper prefix/postfix value (as seen in other site definitions) or do not explicitly set a [](pkg-opt-vcs-type) value (other than `url`), will be considered a URL site.
-A URL site can be defined as
+All packages that do not define a helper prefix/postfix value (as seen in other site definitions) or do not explicitly set a [`LIBFOO_VCS_TYPE`](pkg-opt-vcs-type) value (other than `url`), will be considered a URL site.
+A URL site can be defined as follows:
-follows:

 ```python
 LIBFOO_SITE = 'https://example.com/my-file'